chef/chef-web-docs/content/nodes.md

 clients a service running on a node is capable of accepting, and so on.
 A run-list is an ordered list of recipes and/or roles that are run in an exact order.
-The node object consists of the run-list and node attributes, which is a JSON file that is stored on the Chef Infra Server.
+The node object consists of the run-list and node attributes, which is a JSON file that's stored on the Chef Infra Server.
 Chef Infra Client gets a copy of the node object from the Chef Infra Server during each Chef Infra Client run and places an updated copy on the Chef Infra Server at the end of each Chef Infra Client run.